 - Learning from natural human feedback: my paper [EMNLP’17] is one of the first to analyze the benefits and risks of using reinforcement learning from human feedback (RLHF) for text generation.
 Since then, I don’t think teaching agents with only numbers is a good idea.
 More recently, I developed a theoretically-grounded framework for learning from language feedback [ICML’21].

-- Learning to express uncertainties: It is a mistake to think that only humans should ask AI for help and not the reverse case.
-By asking a question, an agent can: (i) express its uncertainties (not just uncertainty), (ii) obtain information to expand its task-solving capabilities.
+- Learning to express uncertainties and ask questions: It is a mistake to think that only humans should ask AI for help and not the reverse.
+By asking a question, an agent can: (i) express its uncertainties (not just uncertainty), and (ii) obtain information to expand its task-solving capabilities.
 So more safety and more utility!
-But how to teach agents when and what to ask?
-I author a series of papers which develop methods and highlight the challenges of this problem [EMNLP’15’, CVPR’19, EMNLP’19, ICML’22].
+I author a series of papers that highlight the challenges and devise solutions for the problem of learning to convey uncertainties and ask good questions [EMNLP’15’, CVPR’19, EMNLP’19, ICML’22].

 - My real name is Nguyễn Xuân Khánh .
 My first name is usually confused with

 - I was born in Việt Nam , a peaceful country (click here for inspiration to visit us).

 - I am also proud to be a PTNK (Phổ Thông Năng Khiếu) alumnus.

 |Dec 20, 2022||New paper on task-oriented cognitive capabilities.
 TLDR; we found and improved the deficiency in the pragmatic capability of instruction generation models.
 Received outstanding paper award at the ToM workshop at ICML 2023.|